pwall567/kjson-test/README.md

 ```

 These functions test that a property or item meets a particular requirement, without specifying the exact value.
-In the above tests, the property "account" is checked to have an integer value, item 0 of an array contains a string,
+In the above tests, the property &ldquo;`account`&rdquo; is checked to have an integer value, item 0 of an array
-property "id" contains a string formatted as a UUID and property "created" contains a string following the pattern of
+contains a string, property &ldquo;`id`&rdquo; contains a string formatted as a UUID and property
-the `OffsetDateTime` class.
+&ldquo;`created`&rdquo; contains a string following the pattern of the `OffsetDateTime` class.

 See the [Reference](#reference) section for a full list of these [General Test Lambdas](#general-test-lambdas).

 ### Floating Point

-Floating point numbers are those with a decimal point, or using the scientific notation (e.g. 1.5e20).
+Floating point numbers are those with a decimal point, or using the scientific notation (_e.g._ 1.5e20).
 Many decimal floating point numbers can not be represented with complete accuracy in a binary floating point system, so
 the `kjson-test` library converts all such numbers to `BigDecimal`.
 This means that tests on floating point numbers must use `BigDecimal`, or `ClosedRange<BigDecimal>`, or